 - The hardening patch adds security hardening features to the PHP core to protect servers against a number of well-known problems in PHP applications and against potential unknown vulnerabilities.

 - Suhosin is an extension for PHP to protect servers and users from known and unknown flaws in PHP applications and the PHP core by adding new security filters and PHP security settings.

 Both patches work well with ConfTool.
-I recommend the Suhosin extension for any productive environment running PHP applications.
+We recommend the Suhosin extension for any productive environment running PHP applications.

 Security is not a state but a process.
-As PHP any MySQL are very popular systems, always keep track of recent developments and update your server settings.
-If you find any potential problems in ConfTool, please contact me immediately.
+As PHP and MySQL are very popular systems, always keep track of recent developments and update your server settings.
+If you find any potential problems in ConfTool, please contact us immediately.